modernweb-dev/rocket/site/pages/10--docs/20--basics/95--configuration.rocket.md

 </inline-notification>

-Rocket is primarily build around plugins for each of its systems.
+Rocket is primarily built around plugins for each of its systems.

 Given that rocket comes with a list of default plugins and that presets can add plugins it's very important to not "just" set a new "plugins" property.